Advanced logic

 This mirrors the behavior of the Is defined simple logic operator.

-Read more about $exists.
+Read more about $existsarrow-up-right.

 Last updated